 Here is the scene in which Tatiana pours out her love for Onegin in a letter.

 7. W.A.
 Mozart: Die Entfuhrung aus dem Serail (The Abduction from the Seraglio)

 Often overshadowed by its sister singspiel, The Magic Flute, “this rescue opera” is just as delightful and as profound, full of high spirits and deep feeling.
 Indeed, it has the advantage of avoiding the longeurs of that better-known work.
 A predecessor of the other great Mozart operas included here, The Abduction already shows the composer’s mastery of operatic writing and his ability to depict the comedic and tragic elements of life in a seamless musical mosaic.
 The story is simple: Two Spaniards set out to rescue their lovers from the clutches of Turkish Muslims.
 The happy ending is typical of Mozart and packs a surprise, as the seemingly villainous Turkish Pasha grants his captives their freedom.

-Here is the delightful duet, “Vivat Bacchus,” during which Pedrillo talks a Moorish guard into getting drunk, so that the Spaniards can escape his clutches.
+Here is the delightful duet, “Vivat Bacchus,” during which Pedrillo talks a Moorish guard into getting drunk, so that the Europeans can escape his clutches.

 6. Hector Berlioz: Benvenuto Cellini